Serving Size? Portion Size?

 How Do I Measure “1 Serving”?

-The USDA MyPlate is a helpful guide that tells you how many servings of food in each of the Five Food Groups you should be consuming daily.
+The USDA MyPlate is a helpful guide that tells you how many servings in each of the five food groups you should be consuming daily.

-It’s hard to remember how much “1 serving” is sometimes, so we’ve provided this handy chart that will help you visualize and remember 1 serving of the daily essentials!
+It’s hard to remember how much “1 serving” is sometimes, so we’ve provided this handy chart to help you visualize and remember 1 serving of the daily essentials.
 Enjoy!